 Our life traumas or tragedies are not just mental concepts.
 They are part of our bodily memories that can impact our nervous system.
 As Peter Levine stated, “Trauma is not in the event, but in the nervous system.”
 There are many paths toward healing those upsetting life experiences that has kept our nervous system dysregulated.
 By working with a licensed professional who has training in “body-inclusive therapy”, we can work on healing our nervous system from unresolved traumas.
 Our imagination can be a very powerful resource and an ally in this process.
 Trauma does not have to have the last word.

-© Dr. Payam Ghassemlou MFT, Ph.D. is a Licensed Marriage and Family Therapist (Psychotherapist), in private practice in West Hollywood, California. www.DrPayam.com
+© Dr. Payam Ghassemlou MFT, Ph.D. is a Licensed Marriage and Family Therapist (Psychotherapist), and a SE student in private practice in West Hollywood, California. www.DrPayam.com